msk-access/access_artifacts/README.md

 - Structural variants
 - Copy number variants

-# The list will be used to remove recurrent artifacts seen in access data to facilitate the access_data_analysis process for the research project review.
+**Note**: *The list will be used to remove recurrent artifacts seen in access data to facilitate the access_data_analysis process for the research project review.*